-Iron Deficiency Anemia
+Pathophysiology of Iron Deficiency Anemia

 Iron is distributed in active metabolic and storage pools.
-Total body iron is about 3.5 g in healthy men and 2.5 g in women; the difference relates to women's smaller body size, and dearth of stored iron because of iron loss due to menses.
+Total body iron is about 3.5 g in healthy men and 2.5 g in women; the difference relates to women's smaller body size and dearth of stored iron because of iron loss due to menses.
 The distribution of body iron is

 Iron from intestinal mucosal cells is transferred to transferrin, an iron-transport protein synthesized in the liver; transferrin can transport iron from cells (intestinal, macrophages) to specific receptors on erythroblasts, placental cells, and liver cells.
-For heme synthesis, transferrin transports iron to the erythroblast mitochondria, which insert the iron into protoporphyrin for it to become heme.
+For heme synthesis, transferrin transports iron to the erythroblast mitochondria, which insert the iron into protoporphyrin IX for it to become heme.
 Transferrin (plasma half-life, 8 days) is extruded for reutilization.
 Synthesis of transferrin increases with iron deficiency but decreases with any type of chronic disease.

-The most important is ferritin (a heterogeneous group of proteins surrounding an iron core), which is a soluble and active storage fraction located in the liver (in hepatocytes), bone marrow, and spleen (in macrophages); in RBCs; and in serum.
+The most important is ferritin (a heterogeneous group of proteins surrounding an iron core), which is a soluble and active storage fraction located in the liver (in hepatocytes), bone marrow, and spleen (in macrophages); in red blood cells (RBCs); and in serum.
 Iron stored in ferritin is readily available for any body requirement.
 Circulating (serum) ferritin level parallels the size of the body stores (1 ng/mL = 8 mg of iron in the storage pool).

 Severe and prolonged iron deficiency also may cause dysfunction of iron-containing cellular enzymes.

 Nemeth E, Tuttle MS, Powelson J, et al: Hepcidin regulates cellular iron efflux by binding to ferroportin and inducing its internalization.
 Science 306(5704):2090–2093, 2004.